 If your cover-ups can double as dresses, even better.

 I tend to head straight for the swimwear section of the Nordstrom website and scroll through there.
-I think they always have great options year round like this gorgeous yellow dress.
+I think they always have great options year round like this gorgeous Grecian-style dress.

 This flowy option is more affordable and comes in several different colors (I may have just ordered it in two of them!).